amarinderthind/RNA-seq-tutorial-for-gene-differential-expression-analysis/README.md

 ### Required data files
 You should have a raw count and annotation/metadata file for running this analysis.
 Raw count files are usually obtained from tools such as featureCount, Rsem etc.

-### Bioconductor packages to be installed
+### Main Bioconductor packages to be installed
- DESeq2

- edgeR

- biomaRt (Very useful for gene filtering and annotations)

- PCAtools (PCA detailed analysis)
+ DESeq2, edgeR, biomaRt (Very useful for gene filtering and annotations), PCAtools (PCA detailed analysis), ReactomePA (enrichment analysis)

- ReactomePA (enrichment analysis)

 ### [RNA-Seq-DGE.R](https://github.com/amarinderthind/RNA-seq-tutorial-for-gene-differential-expression-analysis/blob/master/RNA-Seq-DGE.R) is the R script.
   [RNA-Seq-DGE.rmd](https://github.com/amarinderthind/RNA-seq-tutorial-for-gene-differential-expression-analysis/blob/master/RNA-Seq-DGE.rmd) used to create output of the script shown in [the PDF file here](https://github.com/amarinderthind/RNA-seq-tutorial-for-gene-differential-expression-analysis/blob/master/RNA-Seq-DGE.pdf).